 - Start a dialogue with the researchers as soon as possible.

-- Client referees – Legal 500 tell me that the client response rate is only 20% so in this case more probably is more assuming you are confident that the references will be positive.
+- Client referees – Legal 500 tell me that the client response rate is only 20% so in this case providing more probably is more assuming you are confident that your referees will provide glowing references.

-One final point.
-The research team are happy provide detailed feedback so do contact them on email@example.com.
-Good luck for the 2018 edition!
+One final point - the research team are happy provide detailed feedback so do contact them on email@example.com.
+Good luck for the 2019 edition!

 FROM THE EDITOR The Legal 500 United Kingdom 2017 is now online.
 Please use the left-hand menu to navigate through the practice areas.
 Welcome to the home page for The Legal 500 United Kingdom, the leading guide to law firms in the UK; over four million users visit The Legal 500 website each year.
 The guide is aimed at buyers of legal services, particularly general/corporate counsel.
 Published annually, it is researched and written by an experienced team.
 The research process involves inviting submissions from law firms across the UK, in accordance with our guidelines, which can be found here.